Updated on September 14, 2020

 The five casinos where you can go to place sports bets are:

 - Hollywood Casino Charles Town Races – Hollywood Casino’s sportsbook is operated by William Hill US.
-Charles Town Races is owned by Penn National Gaming Inc.
+DraftKings is the casino’s online sports betting supplier.

 Legal Sports Betting apps in West Virginia

 The state’s online gambling industry has included mobile horse betting platforms for years.
-The launch of BetLucky on Dec 27, 2018 created the second approved form of internet gambling in West Virginia.
+The launch of BetLucky on Dec 27, 2018, created the second approved form of internet gambling in West Virginia.
+However, its operations were short-lived as the app was indefinitely shut down in March of 2019.
+Online sports bettors in West Virginia were in the dark for March Madness and for much of the Summer.

 West Virginia Gaming Law